juhasev/sample-ninja-help/project-dashboard.md

 - **Number of initiations sent** Shows the total number of email invites.
 - **Delivered** shows the % of successfully delivered emails for the project.
 If you mouse over, the system will display “Number of Delivered”.
 - **Opened** Shows the number of opened invitations.
 This value is not 100% accurate and should be used for guidance only
 - **Bounced** shows the total number of bounced emails from the emails sent in that project.
-This is colour code for instant recognition.
+This is colour coded for instant recognition.
   - Over 3.001%= Red
   - Over 1.001-3%= Dark Orange
   - 1% or less = Green

-- Complained show the number of complain emails sent to the SampleNinja email server with regards this project.
-This is colour code for instant recognition:
+- **Complaints** shows the number of complain emails sent to the SampleNinja email server with regards to this project.
+This is colour coded for instant recognition:
   - **Over 10 complaints**  Red
   - **Under 1-10% complaints** Dark Orange
   - **No complaints** Green

-> If your project exceed 1% complaint rate then **Sample Ninja** will automatically shut your project down.
+> If your project exceeds 1% complaint rate then **Sample Ninja** will automatically shut your project down.
 Complaints are generated when the recipient flags your email as **SPAM**.
 This can happen if the recipient doesn't remember signing up or otherwise does recognize your invitation.

 ### Redemption Points allocations for Panellists
 - **Total Revenue** Total redemption points allocated thus far for this project in the platform.
 - **Rewards Issued** Total redemption points allocated thus far for this project issued to Panellists.
 - **Gross Revenue** Is the calculation of **Total Revenue** minus **Rewards Issued**
 - **Gross Revenue Margin** Display gross revenue margin.
+- **Wasted Reward Point Cost** Displays the total cost associated with wasted reward points.

+> Within the **Balancing** segment, keep an eye on the numbers in the quota cells.
+If these numbers get too high, it means you are trying to complete the project too fast or the quota cells are requiring too many invitations due to a low response rate.
+This will incur unnecessary cost.